 Infringement Disputes Are Risky and Costly And Must Be Handled Well

 When an infringement dispute arises, we are there for our clients, always seeking a quick resolution given the risks and expense of litigation.
 While clients often think they have a “slam dunk,” i.e. there is certain infringement or not, and may be told that by other attorneys, we objectively advise our clients that there is seldom better than 70% chance of prevailing, or lesser than 30% chance of losing, since people are involved and there are other uncertainties, e.g. the possibility invalidating prior art may be found, or the district judge may err in interpreting the patent.
-In patent cases, the reversal rate at the Federal Circuit appeals court is nearly 50% so many cases are appealed.
+In patent cases, the reversal rate at the Federal Circuit appeals court in past years was nearly 50% so many cases are appealed.
 We have had good luck mediating and settling cases in recent years.
 While we are zealous advocates for our clients, we also make every effort to work with opposing attorneys in a cordial and cooperative fashion, so as to facilitate resolution and avoid incurring large attorneys’ fees on discovery disputes.

 “Discourage litigation.
 Persuade your neighbors to compromise whenever you can.
 Point out to them how the nominal winner is often the loser – in fees, expenses and waste of time.
 As a peacemaker the lawyer has superior opportunity of being a good man.
 There will still be business enough.”

 Trademark Infringement Actions Are Generally About Right To Use